Slimison/ubuntu-iso-customizer/docs/installation.md

 ### 7. Install Ubuntu

 1. Boot from your custom USB/DVD
-2. Install Ubuntu normally
+2. **Select "Automated Install Ubuntu (Custom)"** for fully automated installation with autorun
+3. Or select "Try or Install Ubuntu" for normal installation with autorun
+4. The installation will proceed automatically using the preseed configuration
-3. After installation and reboot, the post-installation script will run automatically
+5. After installation and reboot, the post-installation script will run automatically
-4. Alternatively, run the script manually from the desktop shortcut
+6. Check service status: `systemctl status custom-post-install.service`

 ## Post-Installation Features